-Arkadiusz Półtorak: Working on Anbar, the threefold film project and a series of exhibitions centred around the films (Hammer Museum, Los Angeles 2019; KW, Berlin 2020; Galeria Arsenał, Białystok 2020), you entered a close collaboration with the costume designer Marta Szypulska.
+Arkadiusz Półtorak: Working on Anbar, the threefold film project and a series of exhibitions centred around the films (Hammer Museum, Los Angeles 2019; KW, Berlin 2020; Galeria Arsenał, Białystok 2020; produced as part of the Consortium Commissions 2018/20, an initiative by Mophradat), you entered a close collaboration with the costume designer Marta Szypulska.
 One of the film works depicts an Egyptian tailor who explains the know-how of “power-dressing”.
 Where does your interest in garments stem from?
 Some of your previous works dealt with how courtrooms represent the existing power structures through their sheer theatricality… Is it fair to say that Anbar builds upon that material?

 Jasmina Metwaly: If you consider the theatricality of public life to be the steady undercurrent within my work – then, I would say, yes… Except that, in fact, the Egyptian judiciary is not so public, at least not in the strict sense.
 What triggered me and my long-time collaborator Philip Rizk to be working with the legal matters after 2011 – so, the time of Egyptian revolution and the so-called Arab Spring – was the anxiety surrounding the very spaces where the law is enacted.
 My main instinct here – the main impetus – was to reveal something that remains hidden, to ‘dig into it’.
 Now, as it happens, that place of secrecy is where some critical decisions of legal but also political weight are being made.
 And, indeed, it is the place where the legal is performed as a sort of play, with its specific protagonists and aesthetics.
 The latter factor provides a good entry point for what one might perhaps call ‘artistic critique’.
 But quite often this theatre is not really accessible to the general public, or to the media, unless it’s a top down decision ordered by a judge in charge.